 Diabetes and Arthritis have long been bedfellows.
 Statistically, people who have been diagnosed with Diabetes have twice the likelihood of arthritis.
-The FDA urgent warning that diabetics taking a whole class of diabetic medication to keep their blood sugar under control are at risk for severe and disabling joint pain.
+The FDA recently put out an urgent warning that diabetics taking a whole class of diabetic medication to keep their blood sugar under control are at risk for severe and disabling joint pain.
 Huh?
-This class of Diabetes drugs causes severe joint pain yet they are being prescribed to diabetics already at risk for arthritis?
-Only in America…
+This class of Diabetes drugs cause severe joint pain yet they are being prescribed to diabetics already at risk for arthritis?

 The upshot?
 We’ve come a long way since the discovery of penicillin and there will always be a place for prescription medication.
-However whether we’re talking prescription meds or surgery, it’s always better to make the lifestyle changes needed first and to use your own biologics to allow your body to heal itself, than to introduce drugs and their predictably unintended side effects into your system!
+However the recent warning that a whole class of Diabetes Drugs cause severe joint pain is an important reminder that whether we’re talking prescription meds or surgery, it’s always better to make the lifestyle changes needed first and to use your own biologics to allow your body to heal itself, than to introduce drugs and their predictably unintended side effects into your system!